DrJieTao/ba505-docs/final_project/readme.md

 # BA 505 Final Projects
-## Fall 2018
+## Fall 2019
 __This is last year's final project document, it will be updated later in the semester.__

 ## Overview
-Students work in 3-person teams to define and complete a moderately-sized analytical project in Python.
+Students work in 4-person teams to define and complete a moderately-sized analytical project in Python.
 Detailed instructions are provided regarding selecting and framing a suitable analysis.
 Grading criteria will reflect demonstrated achievement of the objectives and compliance with the requirements.

 ## Objectives
 * Apply Python skills to a student-selected analytical project of moderate (but nontrivial) scope and complexity.
-* Demonstrate mastery of Python, NumPy, Pandas, Matplolib, Jupyter, and GitHub.
+* Demonstrate mastery of Python, Pandas, Matplolib, Jupyter, and GitHub.
 * Work in teams, with professional-quality tools and standards.

 ## Project Requirements